-Each dot in the chart below was a member of the Senate in 2004.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Graham is shown as a purple triangle. (analysis methodology)
+Graham is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2004 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Graham was the primary sponsor of 32 bills that were enacted.
 The most recent include:

 - S. 2042 (108th): A bill for the relief of Rocco A. Trecosta of Fort Lauderdale, Florida.

 - S. 2046 (108th): A bill to authorize the exchange of certain land in Everglades National Park.

 - S. 1904 (108th): A bill to designate the United States courthouse located at 400 North Miami Avenue in Miami, Florida, as the “Wilkie D. Ferguson, Jr. United States Courthouse”.

 - S. 117 (108th): Florida National Forest Land Management Act of 2003

 - S. 111 (108th): A bill to direct the Secretary of the Interior to conduct a special resource study to determine the national significance of the Miami Circle site in the ...

 - S. 1670 (106th): A bill to revise the boundary of Fort Matanzas National Monument, and for other purposes.